8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 Market was down on day 15, so, going with the 10, 20, 30, 40 again.
 Further, for the Mark 0 allocation inside the Traditional IRA, the S&P 500 fund is a bit heavy; skipping it this time.
 Finally, the multi-factor fund counted for 2 of the 5 orders that didn't execute on day 15, so, we'll see how this goes.
 All of the funds are within 2 percent of their target and I still have enough cash to put them where they need to be in the next day or two; that's without following either of the two setups, unfortunately.

 The multi-factor fund in the Traditional IRA is still down 1 percent.
 The other funds are roughly where they need to be; slightly over.
-Despite the loss in value of the funds, the value of the Traditional IRA is just above the value of the check received for the rollover, which is a good thing.
-Feeling pretty good about the choice to do the rollover when I did.
+Despite the loss in value of the funds, the value of the Traditional IRA is above the value of the check received for the rollover, which is a good thing.
+Feeling good about the choice to do the rollover when I did.

 All 16 orders executed; 4 were for a regular contribution to the multi-factor fund.